github-education-resources/GitHubGraduation-2022/README.md

 This repository contains the yearbook for **GitHub Graduation 2022**.
 By issuing a pull request to this repository, you can request to be added to the GitHub Class of 2022.

-The first 7,500 pull request successfully merged into the repository by May 27 will receive custom swag in the mail.
+The first 7,500 pull request successfully merged into the repository by May 27 will receive a letter and custom developer trading card with your GitHub profile information in the mail.

 ## Privacy Notice 👀